 MASCOT’s purpose is to provide extremely detailed mineralogical and geological surveys of the asteroid’s surface, providing up to 16 hours of data with a battery set to last 2 asteroidal days, and will use four instruments (MicrOmega – a hyperspectral microscope, MAG – a magnetometer, CAM – a camera, and MARA – a radiometer) to do this.

 MASCOT will “jump” to various sites on the surface using a robotic arm to study these sites in detail, after being released from Hayabusa2 100 meters (328 feet) above the surface of the asteroid.
 MASCOT systems are based on designs from Rosetta/Philae, Phobos-Grunt, and ExoMars.
+The landing took place overnight between October 2 and 3.

 First, the Hayabusa2 craft finished its first correction burn and was less than 600 kilometers (372 miles) away from asteroid Ryugu just a few months ago.
 It then closed in, just above the surface, on September 20-21.